agilly/pi-radio-firmware/README.md

 ### Invasive method

+* TURN OFF the radio and disconnect the power source.

 * Locate the point at which the tuner stage connects to the amplifier stage (in the schematic above, the branch connecting Pin 9 of the TDA1220B to C37) and de-solder the upstream end of the component (in our case the 3KΩ resistor just after pin 9 of TDA1220B).